Language Scent: Exploring Cross-Language Information Navigation: Discussion

-Our work has several limitations and opportunities for future work.
-First, we recruited people who are fluent in English and Chinese to investigate the broader multilingual population.
-While this is in line with conventional HCI practices \cite{gaoTakingLanguageDetour2022, bawaMultilingualUsersPrefer2020, choiMultilingualConversationalAgent2023} and certain aspects of multilingualism are considered universal regardless of the exact languages spoken \cite{grosjeanBilingualMonolingualLanguage2012, grosjeanBilingualIndividual1997, greenIdentificationCommonalitiesDifferent2023, adjemianNatureInterlanguageSystems1976a}, our findings may not generalize to all language pairs.
-Future work can examine \textit{language scent} and its support in other language contexts to validate and refine our insights.
+\textbf{\rev{Applicability across Languages}.} We recruited people who are fluent in English and Chinese \rev{as a case study of} the broader multilingual population.
+Although this is in line with conventional HCI practices \cite{gaoTakingLanguageDetour2022, bawaMultilingualUsersPrefer2020, choiMultilingualConversationalAgent2023} and certain aspects of multilingualism are considered universal regardless of the exact languages spoken \cite{grosjeanBilingualMonolingualLanguage2012, grosjeanBilingualIndividual1997, greenIdentificationCommonalitiesDifferent2023, adjemianNatureInterlanguageSystems1976a}, our empirical findings may not generalize to all configurations of multilinguality, \rev{potentially influenced by the exact languages involved, the linguistic distance \cite{chiswickLinguisticDistanceQuantitative2005} between the languages (e.g., whether they belong to the same language family), settings involving more than two languages, or dialectal variations.}

-Second, the backend of \sys{} currently retrieves information from the web using the Google Search API.
-However, \rev{other localized search engines may work better for specific languages (e.g. Baidu for Chinese)} and participants additionally noted that they sometimes also use social media platforms that may not be indexed by Google.
-While our focus is on the interaction design of language scent support, future work could explore incorporating such additional information sources to further optimize the backend. \sys{} is also designed for two languages, and it may not support users who speak three or more languages.
-Future work could investigate how to design for multilingual users with more than two languages, for example examining whether they prefer to see information from all their languages simultaneously or selectively leverage specific subsets for different purposes.
+\rev{While empirical findings may not generalize, language scent is intended as a broadly applicable conceptual lens for explaining multilingual search behaviours.
+For example, a dialect can serve as a 'distinct search language' when its language scent is high enough.
+Language scent also extends naturally to three or more languages, involving more choices but the same underlying mechanism.
+Overall, following the precedent of foundational theories like IFT, we offer a general analytical lens grounded in a case study, leaving other language configurations to future work.}